PRIVACY STATEMENT FOR KONGSBERG GRUPPEN

 The Kongsberg BCR provides a legal basis for transfer of personal data from group companies within the EEA to group companies outside the EEA.
 For more information about the KONGBSERG's BCR and group companies bound by the BCR, please see the public version of the KONGSBERG BCR.

 KONGSBERG will not transfer personal data to a third country outside of the EEA that does not provide adequate protection of personal data unless appropriate safeguards are adduced or the transfer otherwise takes place in accordance with applicable data protection legislation.
-Examples of such safeguards are Binding Corporate Rules, EU Standard Contractual Clauses or if the receiving party is certified under the EU-US Privacy Shield.
+Examples of such safeguards are Binding Corporate Rules or EU Standard Contractual Clauses.

 About browser cookies

 A browser cookie is a small data file transmitting information to the user's browser, with as purpose to authenticate or identify the user.
 A cookie cannot collect information from the user's computer or carry any viruses.

 Cookies are normally stored on your PC and may contain information such as registration data, user preferences and enabling basic website functionalities.
 When a server receives a request from a browser that has a cookie, the server is then able to use the information stored in the cookie.
 For example, the server might be able to customize what is sent back to the user, or keep a log of particular user's requests.

 Any personal information with which we are provided is used exclusively to help us help you!

 KONGSBERG uses several cookies, that enable the user to experience the information provided in the best way, and to help us maximize the user-friendliness of our web.
 Additional cookies from third parties may occur, for example enabling streaming of YouTube movies, PDF readers, Adobe Flash functionalities etc.